MiraldiLab/maxATAC/README.md

 This version requires python 3.9, `bedtools`, `samtools`, `pigz`, `wget`, `git`, and `bedGraphToBigWig` in order to run all functions.

+> The total install requirements for maxATAC with reference data are ~2 GB.

 ### Installing with Conda

-1. Create a conda environment for maxATAC with `conda create -n maxatac python=3.9 maxatac samtools wget bedtools bedGraphToBigWig pigz`
+1. Create a conda environment for maxATAC with `conda create -n maxatac python=3.9 maxatac samtools wget bedtools ucsc-bedgraphtobigwig pigz`

 2. Test installation with `maxatac -h`